WriteRead024/MarkdownTesting/comment-test.md

 [//]: # This is possibly a comment prefixed paragraph.

 The next paragraph/line is surrounded with dash arrows like '<!---' and '-->'.
-It is suggested for Vim [Instant-Markdown](https://github.com/suan/vim-instant-markdown) use.
-Both GitHub's Markdown renderer and VSCode's Markdown syntax highlighter interpret it as a comment.
+It is suggested for Vim [Instant-Markdown](https://github.com/suan/vim-instant-markdown) use.&nbsp; Both GitHub's Markdown renderer and VSCode's Markdown syntax highlighter interpret it as a comment.